yao-matrix/APOLLO/README.md

 ![hippo](https://raw.githubusercontent.com/zhuhanqing/APOLLO/main/docs/static/videos/apollo_demo.gif)

 ## 🔥 News
-- [2024/12] We are working on integrating APOLLO into [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+- [2025/1] APOLLO is integrated into [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+Try it for memory-efficient LLM full-parameter fine-tuning.

 - [2024/12] We are happy to release **the official implementation of APOLLO v1.0.0** in PyPI (see [here](https://pypi.org/project/apollo-torch/)).
 We support QAPOLLO using int8 weight quantization from Q-Galore.
 - [2024/12] **APOLLO validated by third-party Julia implementation!**: Our APOLLO optimizer has been independently validated by a third party using a Julia implementation.
 Check out the [post](https://bsky.app/profile/benjmurrell.bsky.social/post/3lcyfrf5b7k2u).
 They are also working to integrate APOLLO into [FluxML](https://github.com/FluxML/Optimisers.jl/pull/196).